-An Oriental cockroach is a pill-shaped insect with a black coloration and no visible markings.
+An Oriental cockroach is a pill-shaped insect with black coloration and no visible markings.

 Why Pest Cockroaches Spread Sickness

-There are many factors that cause cockroaches to be a health concern.
+Many factors cause cockroaches to be a health concern.
 It is a complicated matter, but here is the simplified explanation.

 Diet — Cockroaches feed on filthy things.
 Have you ever wondered why cockroaches like sewers?
 It is because they eat excrement.
 They eat human, animal, and insect excrement.
 They even feed on the excrement of other cockroaches.
-If given an option, a cockroach prefers to feed on a rotting apple rather than a nice fresh apple plucked from the tree.
+A cockroach prefers to feed on a rotting apple rather than a nice fresh apple plucked from the tree if given an option.
 They are attracted to rot.

 Resilience — What doesn't kill you makes you stronger, right?
 Well, in the case of cockroaches, what doesn't kill you can make you a carrier.
 It takes a lot to kill a cockroach.
 And if toxic chemicals are sprayed to kill roaches, those chemicals can end up being transported to a piece of silverware, a dish, a food-prep surface, a packaged food item, a toothbrush, or some other point of contact that can lead to sickness.

-Mobility — Once cockroaches are exposed to harmful bacteria, parasitic worms, human pathogens, chemicals, and other illness-causing matter, they have the ability to efficiently spread them.
-Cockroaches can scale walls, run across ceilings, squeeze through gaps half their height, and some species are able to fly.
-The nymphs of German cockroaches are so small, they can slip through a hole in a wall outlet.
+Mobility — Once cockroaches are exposed to harmful bacteria, parasitic worms, human pathogens, chemicals, and other illness-causing matter, they have the ability to spread them efficiently.
+Cockroaches can scale walls, run across ceilings, squeeze through gaps half their height, and some species can fly.
+The nymphs of German cockroaches are so small; they can slip through a hole in a wall outlet.
 Good luck keeping them out.

 The Bottom Line